Affliated Groups - Overview

 We are the Canadian Skin Patient Alliance (CSPA) - a national not-for-profit organization dedicated to educating, supporting and advocating on behalf of all Canadians living with skin diseases, conditions, and traumas.
 Our mission is to promote skin health and improve the quality of life of Canadians living with disorders that affect skin, hair, and nails.

-As an umbrella organization for all Canadian skin patients and the organizations that represent them, we:
+As an organization for all Canadian skin patients and the organizations that represent them, we:

 - advocate for the needs of skin patients across the country